 If you are making a claim against the other driver’s insurance company, they can issue payment to a registered owner (you?) of your car.
 Because they don’t have a contract/policy with you there is usually no requirement they protect or interact with your bank.

-If you owe more than your car is worth, and you are making your PD claim thru your insurance company, the adjuster will usually contact your bank.
+If you owe more than your car is worth, and you are making your PD claim through your insurance company, the adjuster will usually contact your bank.
 The adjuster will ask for a guarantee from the bank that the bank promises to give it the car’s title in exchange for paying the ACV of the car.
-You will end up owing the difference between the ACV and the loan amount so it is in your best interest to still negotiate a higher ACV with the adjuster.
-If the settlement is more then what you owe on the car, the insurer will send you a check for the difference.

-The insurance company won’t send you a check for your totaled out car until they get the title transferred to them so that they can sell if for salvage.
+The insurance company won’t send you a check for your totaled car until they receive the title transfer, allowing them to sell it for salvage.
 If you own the car outright, you will be the one sending them the title.
-If you have a car loan, the financing company holds the title and will be the one sending it to the insurance company.

 Need More Help?
 Get Our Property Damage Guide for Free!